PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 ```

 > #### Web Frameworks ![](../tip.png)
-> We're only using express here as an example,
+> We're only using Express here as an example,
 > to learn more about Express and other Frameworks
 > see **Chapter 7 Working With Web Frameworks**